angular/angular/guides/customizing-component-styles.md

 affect the top level children in your template.
 HTML elements belonging to child components cannot be targeted by your component styles unless you do one of the following:

-- Add the overriding style to you global stylesheet.
+- Add the overriding style to your global stylesheet.
 Scope the selectors so that it only affects the specific elements you need it to.
 - Turn view encapsulation off on your component.
 If you do this, be sure to scope your styles appropriately, or else you may end up incidentally targeting other components elswhere in your